turbot/tailpipe-docs/docs/collect/configure.md

 ## Sources

-A partition acquires data from one or more [sources](/docs/reference/config-files/partition#source).
+A partition acquires data from a [source](/docs/reference/config-files/partition#source).
 Often, a source will connect to a resource via a [connection](#connections), which specifies the credentials and account scope.

 ```hcl
 partition "aws_cloudtrail_log" "test" {